kcbreum/datafun-04-jupyter/README.md

 ```

-## How to Installa nd Run the Project
+## How to Install and Run the Project
 In the project folder, install the following packages:
 ```shell
 py -m pip install jupyterlab